 Requirement Recommended Travel Registration Timeline TR Complete travel registration any time before departure.
 TR + CERT Complete travel registration and certification two weeks before departure.
 TR + EXC Complete travel registration and exception one to two months before departure.
 CAT.
-X At least two months before departure.
-Exception Requests For travel to OFAC sanctioned countries, contact Export Controls as soon as possible, as timelines can vary based on country.
+X Exception Requests At least two months before departure.
+For travel to OFAC sanctioned countries, contact Export Controls as soon as possible, as timelines can vary based on country.

-\For students, if University funding disbursement is contingent on the completion of trip registration in the Enroll My Trip system (and therefore before travel can be booked), it is best to complete the trip registration process (with tentative travel plans) as soon as possible.
+For students, if University funding disbursement is contingent on the completion of trip registration in the Enroll My Trip system (and therefore before travel can be booked), it is best to complete the trip registration process (with tentative travel plans) as soon as possible.
 Please note you must update your travel registration with final itinerary details before departure.
+No University funding shall be dispersed until the trip registration process has been complete.